-Pickleball is frequently described as a mashup of tennis, ping pong and badminton.
-And, indeed, there are several similarities amongst the four sports.
+Pickleball is frequently described as a mashup of tennis, ping pong, and badminton.
+And, indeed, there are several similarities between the four sports.
 Ping pong, in particular, has remarkable similarities to pickleball.
 Not only is the paddle similar, but technique and strategy are also similar.
 Yup, I know.
 Sounds crazy.
 Buy playing ping pong may actually help your pickleball game.

 Growing Up Ping Pong

 But first a little background.
 Growing up, our family had a ping pong table and pool table.
 Although the pool table was a frequent dust collector, we definitely got our money’s worth out of the 9’ x 5’ rectangular ping pong table.
 Although I have rarely played ping pong since these early years – aside from our Thanksgiving and Christmas get-togethers – I thoroughly enjoy the sport every time I play.
 The imminent laughter, “trash-talking,” and the noise of the paddle striking the ball brings back some of my fondest childhood memories.